Secessionism in Western Australia: Federation

-In 1900, Western Australians voted in a referendum to consider the draft Australian Constitution of the proposed Federation of Australia.The result of the vote was 44,800 in favour and 19,691 against.
+In 1900, Western Australians voted in a referendum to consider the draft Australian Constitution of the proposed Federation of Australia.
+The result of the vote was 44,800 in favour and 19,691 against.
 Most country electorates voted "No", except Albany and the Goldfields, which voted "Yes".

 The Constitution, which came into force on 1 January 1901 states in its opening preamble:

-WHEREAS the people of New South Wales, Victoria, South Australia, Queensland, and Tasmania, humbly relying on the blessing of Almighty God, have agreed to unite in one indissoluble Federal Commonwealth under the Crown of the United Kingdom of Great Britain and Ireland, and under the Constitution hereby established.
+WHEREAS the people of New South Wales, Victoria, South Australia, Queensland, and Tasmania, humbly relying on the blessing of Almighty God, have agreed to unite in one (Note: Underlining added here for emphasis.
+The text is not underlined in the original.)
+Federal Commonwealth under the Crown of the United Kingdom of Great Britain and Ireland, and under the Constitution hereby established.